ribbanya/lsbasi/part2/exercises.md

 ## Check your understanding.

 - What is a lexeme?
+  - A series of raw characters that form the value of a token.
 - What is the name of the process that finds the structure in the stream of tokens, or put differently, what is the name of the process that recognizes a certain phrase in that stream of tokens?
+  - *Parsing.*
 - What is the name of the part of the interpreter (compiler) that does parsing?
+  - The *parser.*